D3MZ/ZeroToML.jl/notes/transformers.md

 Q_h = Z W_h^Q, \quad K_h = Z W_h^K, \quad V_h = Z W_h^V
 $$

-It's an ensemble techique where the average score of parallel heads converging to an optimal solution faster than a single head.
 The outputs are concatenated and projected back to model dimension.

 ## 7. Add & LayerNorm (Post-Attention)